Cravi049/basic-browser-automation/README.md

    ```
 7. Output:

+     ```
-     ```-A screenshot will be saved as result.png.
+     A screenshot will be saved as result.png.

-     -Terminal output will confirm steps.
+     Terminal output will confirm steps.
      ```